All Episodes

 And I don't know.

-I'll give it a possibility you could be right about that, but I don't know.
+You could be right about that, but I don't know.

-What I really think is, I don't know.
+What I really think is I don't know.

 You've got it all figured out.